Introduction

 suggestion button which transmits that info in the background, or from guessing the last message of the

-conversation), we will also give that message’s id (responseto
+conversation), we will also give that message’s id (responseto), metadata (resptometadata) and

 Example callback of incoming of type REPLY